lewisbar/lewisbar.github.io/_posts/2025-08-29-Composite Reuse Principle.md

 }
 ```

+Problem solved.
 So composition is much more flexible than inheritance.

 ### Going Even Further: Protocols